Ngaruiya-Benard/Simple-Spacegame/README.md

  	*Main inherits from JFrame and implements methods from the abstract classes KeyListener and MouseListener

- The Aggregate hierarchy for this assignment is as follows:
+ The Aggregate hierarchy for this is as follows:
- 	Main class (which contains the main driver for the assignment) owns:
+ 	Main class (which contains the main driver for the program) owns:
  		*JButton
  		*ComboBox instance
  		*ComboBoxCars instance